neekeetab/VKAudioPlayer/README.md

 # VKAudioPlayer
-Listen audios from your VK profile.
+Listen audios from your VK profile with your iOS device.